City Guides, Japan, Kanto

 There are a few ways to reach Nikko from Tokyo:

-• Nikko Pass All-Area (valid for 4 days) – more expensive than the 2-day pass, but this pass covers unlimited bus rides in Nikko Central and Okunikko.
+• Nikko Pass All-Area (valid for 4 days) – This pass covers unlimited bus rides in Nikko Central and Okunikko.

 Getting around Nikko with public transportation